David Robinson: Personal life

 Robinson married Valerie Hoggatt in 1991.
 They have three sons, David Jr., Corey, and Justin.
 Corey attended Notre Dame and was a wide receiver on the football team before ending his playing career in 2016 on medical advice due to multiple concussions prior to what would have been his senior season.
 He was student body president for the 2016–17 school year.
 Justin, a 6 ft 8 in forward in basketball and a two-time all-state selection in Texas, began attending Duke University in August 2015.
 He was initially recruited to the Duke team as a "preferred walk-on" with the opportunity to eventually earn a scholarship, but he was placed on scholarship before his arrival at Duke.
 On September 18, 2020, Mornar Bar of Erste Liga in Montenegro announced that they had signed Justin, signaling the start to his professional basketball career.
+By 2026, Justin was reported to be a Lakers player development coach.

 David Robinson became a Christian on June 8, 1991, after being encouraged to read the Bible.